Markets March Higher, First Solar Breaks $190 PT, NEXTracker Beats on Earnings in a Big Way

 EPS Growth

 NEXTracker's EPS continues to grow at a remarkable rate, experiencing a CAGR of 128% over the last 2 years.
-This further proves the company has been able to expand its operations and manage backlogs while keeping costs low and increasing profitability.
+This level of earnings growth reflects the company's ability to scale operations while maintaining cost discipline, converting backlog into revenue without sacrificing margins.

 Bentek Acquisition

 NEXTracker also announced the acquisition of Bentek Corporation for $78 million.
-With this acquisition, NEXTracker gains cutting-edge electrical technology and a broadened supply chain, further decreasing costs.
-Bentek specializes in electric balance of system (EBOS) technology — electrical infrastructure used to carry electricity across solar fields.
+Bentek specializes in electric balance of system (EBOS) technology, the electrical infrastructure used to carry electricity across solar fields.
+This acquisition gives NEXTracker vertical integration into a component it previously sourced externally, broadening its supply chain and further decreasing per-project costs for customers.

 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Please perform your own research and due diligence before making any investment decisions.